 Gov. John Winthrop, "A Model of Christian Charity," and "John Dane's Narrative," in "Readings."
+Start Anderson, A People's Army.

-September 16-18.
-The Extension of European Settlement; Empires; British Colonies in the Eighteenth Century.
+September 22-24.
+The Extension of European Empires; British Colonies in the Eighteenth Century.

 Inventing America, Chapters.
 3 and 4, pp. 73-137.